f-nyx/kotlin-search/README.md

 you indexed documents using the functional DSL, you cannot use the object mapper for searching.

 There is a plan to support older indexes in the future, but it will require some extra configuration.

+The following examples create a new document within the _players_ namespace in the _spanish_ index.

 **Functional DSL**